placidanomaly/HPPrimeSightReduction/README.md

 ![Calculation results](https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/sr_output1.png)

-11. The calculator will then present the parameters of the line of position: LOP register, a (distance from LOP) either TOWARD or AWAY from the body, Zn (azimuth) to the body, and the assumed position latitude and longitude.
+11. The calculator will then present the parameters of the line of position: LOP register, distance *a* from LOP either TOWARD or AWAY from the body, azimuth *Zn* to the body, and the assumed position latitude and longitude.
 These parameters enable plotting of the line of position.

 ![LOP parameters](https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/sr_output2.png)

-12. Lastly, the calculator presents the equation for the line of position which can be used to plot it in a program.
-That equation is stored in the F register of the Function app of the calculator corresponding to the LOP register selected, e.g. LOP 1 will be stored in F1.
+12. Lastly, the calculator presents the equation for the line of position in a longitude (x) and latitude (y) cartesian plane which can be used to plot it in a program.
+That equation is stored in the F register of the Function app of the calculator corresponding to the LOP register selected, e.g. LOP 1 will be stored in F1, which means they van be plotted using the calculator's Function app.

 ![LOP Equation](https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/sr_output3.png)

-14. Once you've entered 2 or more sights in different LOP registers, you can view the LOPs on a graph: run the **Sight Reduction** program and select PLOT LOPs.
+14. Once you've entered 2 or more sights in different LOP registers, you can view the LOPs on a graph: run the **Sight Reduction** program and select **PLOT LOPs**.
 A line of position will be plotted for each LOP defined in the **SIGHT** program.
 The calculator functions can then be used to calculate the intersection of LOPs, etc., and the cursor can be used to find the centroid of the "cocked hat" to make a fix.

 ![Sample LOP plot](https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/plot_lop.png)